jounijoh/Portfolio-Frontend/README.md

 - **Navbar & SidebarComponent**: Essential UI elements for navigation and aesthetics.

 - **AnimatedSection**: This is a critical component in the UI.
-Each section (Homepage, About, Skills, Projects, Contact) is wrapped inside an `AnimatedSection` to provide dynamic animations when the section is in the viewport.
+Each section is wrapped inside an `AnimatedSection` to provide dynamic animations when the section is in the viewport.

 ### Animations: